Tensions high as House GOP tackles take two at border bill

 That task force proposal released last year called to renew border wall projects, investments in border security technology, implementation of Trump-era “Remain in Mexico” migrant protection protocols (MPP) and changes to the asylum process, among other measures.

+The bill would also allow the Department of Homeland Security to prohibit the entry of aliens who could present a public health threat until full “operational control” of the border is achieved.

-Opponents of Roy’s bill say that standard is impossible to meet because it defines operational control under the terms of a 2006 law that requires zero illegal crossings of people or goods.
+That component, introduced by Rep. Chip Roy (R-Texas), was lambasted by opponents who said its standard is impossible to meet in part because it defines operational control under the terms of a 2006 law that requires zero illegal crossings of people or goods.

-House GOP leaders had planned to bring Roy’s bill, the Border Safety and Security Act, straight to the House floor in the first two weeks of the new Congress.
-But after objections from moderates like Gonzales, who called the bill “anti-immigrant” and worried how the provisions would impact asylum, they opted to hold off and work on a larger border package instead.

 “This legislation will reflect our on the ground understanding of the challenges facing law enforcement and border communities on the frontlines of this crisis and secures our sovereign borders.
 There are no quick fixes, and the Committee intends to propose legislation that offers long-term, workable solutions,” said a House Homeland Security Committee GOP aide.

-Note: Clarification: Rep. Chip Roy (R-Texas) proposed directing the Department of Homeland Security to deny entry to most undocumented migrants unless it has capacity to detain them or place them in a program where they’re returned to Mexico.